 From Martha’s interview for the Masters of Estates & Probate series on ReelLawyers.com.

+As of January, 2022, Martha transitioned to “of counsel” and emeritus status and serves as a mentor and resource for the firm.
 Martha began her career working in Probate matters, including Guardianship cases.
 As she built her practice, she began working with Medicare and Medicaid matters.
 By 1994, she had an Elder Law practice, although at the time, she didn’t realize what it was.
-Since that time, she has expanded her practice to include Estate Planning, Long Term Care Planning, Medicaid Planning, Medicare, Incapacitation Issues, and End of Life Decision Making, all in which encompass the area of Elder Law.
+Since that time, she has expanded the firm to include Estate Planning, Long Term Care Planning, Medicaid Planning, Medicare, Incapacitation Issues, and End of Life Decision Making, all in which encompass the area of Elder Law.

-Ms. Brown has been practicing in the field of Elder Law for over 25 years and is a Certified Elder Law Attorney* as certified by the National Elder Law Foundation.
+Ms. Brown has been practicing in the field of Elder Law since 1994 and is a Certified Elder Law Attorney* as certified by the National Elder Law Foundation.

 Ms. Brown has received numerous awards for her work with the elderly and disabled, including the 2008 Powley Award, presented to a member of the National Academy of Elder Law Attorneys, who is recognized in their community as a leader in promoting a greater understanding of the rights and needs of elders and persons with special needs and advocating for those rights.
-Ms. Brown has been designated a “Super Lawyer” every year since 2006 and named “Best Lawyer in America” every year since 2013.
+Ms. Brown has been designated a “Super Lawyer” every year from 2006-2021 and named “Best Lawyer in America” from 2013-2021.

 - University of Bath, Bath, England